robinzyb/cp2kdata/_sources/docs/cube/README.md

 ```

 ## Addition and Subtraction of Cp2kCube
-The Cp2kCube class provides a convenient way to perform addition and subtraction operations on CP2K cube files, allowing you to manipulate the data contained within them.
+Cp2kCube provides a convenient way to perform addition and subtraction operations on CP2K cube files, allowing you to manipulate the data contained within them.
 This method is extremly useful, if you would like to obtain the charge difference
 ```python
 from cp2kcube import Cp2kCube